GIVESocialMovement/sbt-vuefy/README.md

 This plugin is currently used at [GIVE.asia](https://give.asia).

 Requirements
 -------------

-You'll need to install Webpack and vue-loader and give the webpack binary location to sbt-vuefy.
+* __[Webpack](https://webpack.js.org/) and [vue-loader](https://github.com/vuejs/vue-loader):__ you'll need to specify the webpack binary location.
+This enables you to choose your own version of Webpack and etc. You can see an example in the folder `test-play-project`.
+* __Playframework 2.6:__ This is because GIVE.asia uses Playframework 2.6.
+Anecdotally, I have been told that it doesn't work with Playframework 2.5

 How to use